kidando/gkanban/README.md

 Use kanban project boards in the Godot Editor.
 G-Kanban provides similar functionality to apps like Trello.
 Create lists and manage cards within those lists.

+## Current Release
+This is currently an Alpha release of the project.
+Now that I have gotten everything to work on the front-end, I plan to re-write the backend for readability, better maintainability and scalability.
+A lot of "bilities".
+I will prioritize keeping things backwards compatible because I don't see why the saved data "structure" should change.

 ## Installation

 1. Clone the project or download a zip to your computer.